 Spain has a universal public healthcare system where every resident is offered free health insurance coverage.
 This type of system is made possible by a government fund where every employed resident pays a percentage of their salary towards social contributions in the form of taxes, covering healthcare costs.

 In addition to the public healthcare system, Spain has several private insurance options.
 However, in this case, you are in charge of selecting your provider and paying for the insurance plan you choose.
-With comparison marketplaces like Insubuy and International Citizens Insurance, you can choose your provider and insurance plan online for your stay in Spain.

 Does Spain Have Free Healthcare?

 Spain offers free basic public health care coverage.
 However, even though most of the medical procedures, tests, and services included are free, you may be required to pay extra costs in specific situations.
 For example, you may be required to pay an ambulance fee for non-life-threatening calls, in addition to paying extra for those services that are included in the public scheme.

 Expat Health Insurance in Spain

 Expats living and working in Spain have the option to choose one of the two following health insurance options: